nochiel/giveBTC/README.md

 <!--Guidelines: https://github.com/BlockchainCommons/secure-template/wiki -->

-### _by Nicholas Ochiel_
+### _by Nicholas Ochiel and Namcios _

-**`giveBTC`** is a simple, low maintenance way to receive donations in satoshis.
+**`giveBTC`** is a research project into a simple, low maintenance way to receive donations in satoshis.
-- This project also serves as a repository of research on existing bitcoin donation apps/tools.
+- This project also serves as a repository of new implementations of or links to existing bitcoin donation apps/tools.

 ## Additional Information